elizabeth-poggie/elizabeth-poggie/_content/notes/10-user-interfaces.md

 --------------------------
 ```

-It’s as if the sidebar is inside the .content block, so any HTML markup in .content would wrap around the sidebar’s box.
+It’s as if the sidebar is inside the .content block, so any HTML markup in .content would wrap around the sidebar’s box !!
 However, if we unset the float property, the block-level elements will go back to stacking on top of each other:

 ```text